MCC Can Get You in the Class You Need,

 There is Still Time to Register for Fall Classes

-Right now, MCC is enrolling students in 8-week and 12-week accelerated sessions starting in September and October.
+Right now, MCC is enrolling students in 8-week accelerated classes starting on October 20.
 Day, evening, weekend and online courses are available, and students can earn up to three credits per course.
 The cost is only $152 per credit, and classes can be applied toward a degree or certificate at MCC or transfered to another school.
 If you have questions, call 860-512-3220 for registration information.
 Find out more in the 2014-15 Enrollment Guide.

 What are Accelerated Courses?